homermultitext/se2020/docs/techchecklist/index.md

 Session hosts manage the team’s github repository, and run validation scripts to check the team’s editorial work.
 Requirements: in addition to the requirements for editors, session hosts need:

 - a working account on github. **Test**: you know your github password and can actually login!
-- bash shell and git.
-Test: if you open a bash shell, type which git, you see some result.
+- bash shell and git. **Test**: if you open a bash shell, type which git, you see some result.
 - a working account on dockerhub. **Test**: you know your dockerhub password and can actually login!
 - either Docker Desktop (OS X users) or Docker Toolbox (Windows users). **Test**: open a bash shell (OS X users) or a Docker shell (Windows users) and type `docker run hello-world`.
 You should see docker download a Docker image and run a Docker container that (eventually) writes some output to your terminal.